Give to the Master of Fine Arts in Writing Program

 The goal of the endowed scholarship is to increase equity and diversity in the MFA program, including racial and ethnic diversity.
 When you support underrepresented writers, you help build a greater future.
 At full funding, the endowed scholarship will provide up to $18,000 in tuition to a highly meritorious incoming MFA student in financial need whose talents add to the distinct voices in our program.

-The Mapmakers Scholarship fund is named after Mapmaker, an early collection of poems by MFA faculty member Kwame Dawes.
+The Kwame Dawes Mapmakers Scholarship fund is named after Mapmaker, an early collection of Dawes's poems.
 Professor Dawes has been a leader in the program’s mission to diversify the writers we serve and create equity.
 In helping us name the fund, he said, “The title characterizes what I think of myself as both a writer and as an advocate for the work of others and as someone who tries to open new territories for those who have not had access.”
-This current use fund offers $1,000 - $8,000 in tuition to exceptional students of color.
+This current use fund offers partial tuition scholarships to exceptional students of color.

 When we cultivate a community that serves to uplift one another, we accomplish more in the world and in our own lives.
 The MFA program welcomes donors who would like to contribute to unrestricted funds that can be applied to the program’s greatest needs, such as support for visiting writers, publishing projects, public readings, and more.